Life Cycle Costing

 Changing the currency of a flow

-Under background data you can find the avaiable currency or add your own
+Under background data you can find the available currency or add your own

 The reference currency can be changed within one currency (click on "set as reference currency?").